vcokltfre/bot-tutorial/docs/part10.md

 embed.set_author(name="vcokltfre", icon_url="https://avatars.githubusercontent.com/u/16879430")
 ```

-There we go, it's starting to look much nicer and more informative and full now isn't it?
+There we go, it's starting to look much nicer and more informative and full now, isn't it?

 ![Embed](https://github.com/vcokltfre/bot-tutorial/raw/master/images/embed_4.png "Embed")

 But there's still more that we can do!
 Embeds have a whole lot to offer to make an otherwise bland text chat more rich.
 Let's add some fields to show information.
-In this example it will be static information but you can always replace it with dynamic content (think bot ping perhaps?
+In this example it will be static information, but you can always replace it with dynamic content (think bot ping perhaps?
 I'll leave that as an exercise to the reader.)

 ```py
 embed = discord.Embed(title="Hello, world!", description=":D", colour=0x87CEEB)